MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/assets-functional-location.md

 # Functional location of assets and work orders

-Field Service organizations often service customers that have large or complex worksites - like a warehouse or a multi-story office building, for instance.
+Field Service organizations often service customers that have large or complex worksites - like a warehouse or a multi-story office building.
 In such cases, it's important that a technician can find specifically where they need to go to perform their work.

 Functional location in Field Service allows for more location granularity on a few relevant Field Service entities, such as: